JR'S Free Thought Pages |

 Only after the last tree has been cut Only after the last river has been poisoned Only after the last fish has been caught Only then will you find that money cannot be eaten ~ Cree Indian Prophecy ~

-Back to Welcome page Back to Welcome page A list of internal links can be found throughout the text and at the end of this page Cave ab homine unius libre* Qui bene interogat bene docet** * Beware the man of one book **One who questions well teaches well Greetings Freethinkers ~ Welcome to Johnny Reb's Home Page No Gods, No Masters, No Bullshit Our world is rapidly surrendering to the activities of men and women who would stake the future of our species based on beliefs that should not survive an elementary school education.
+Back to Welcome page Back to Welcome page A list of internal links can be found throughout the text and at the end of this page Cave ab homine unius libre* Qui bene interogat bene docet** * Beware the man of one book **One who questions well teaches well Greetings Freethinkers ~ Welcome to the Johnny Reb Home Page No Gods, No Masters, No Bullshit Our world is rapidly surrendering to the activities of men and women who would stake the future of our species based on beliefs that should not survive an elementary school education.
 Public opinion polls conducted during the past several years have consistently found that one third of Americans believe in a literal interpretation of the Bible while nearly 60% believe that the bloody predictions in the Book of Revelation which involve the massacre of everyone who has not accepted Jesus as the Messiah will come true.
 When the mass media is not promoting mindless patriotism, it's promoting a particular version of religion, pseudoscience, postmodernist epistemology or New Age irrationalism by capitalizing on the widespread ignorance and credulity regarding the supernatural and the paranormal.
 In recent years television has commissioned an relentless steam of drivel designed to appeal to the vast market of viewers who believe in ghosts, angels, demons and psychic phenomena.
 It's scandalous and deplorable that more Americans believe in astrology then they do evolution, three quarters believe in angels and four out of five in miracles and the efficacy of prayer.
 The American marketing of the Apocalypse (or Rapture) is a well financed multi-media production that capitalizes on fundamentalist Christian paranoia and superstition.
 More than one hundred million copies of the driving force behind the "end of times" Rapture called the Left Behind series of books have been sold.
 These books chronicle the second coming and Last Judgment of Jesus and the slaughter of anyone who refuse to believe in him.
 These books also have an accompanying series of horror stories targeted for children (Left Behind: The Kids) and a full length move.
 Just before the 2004 presidential election the journalist Ron Suskind reported a disturbing conversation with a senior Bush aide, who informed Suskind that members of the liberal press were part of what the Bush administration calls the "reality based community" - those who "believe that solutions emerge from judicious study of discernable reality."
 The aide emphasized, "That's not the way the world works anymore.
 We're an empire now, and when we act, we create our own reality.
 And while you're studying that reality - judiciously as you will - we'll act again, creating other new realities, which you can study too...We're history's actors...and you, all of you, will be left just to study what we do."
 In other words, there is no need for the acceptance of a mind independent reality that exists regardless of our beliefs, a fundamental premise of every scientific enterprise.
 These outrageous remarks show blatant contempt for not only the scientific outlook, but to the notion of metaphysical realism.
 Reality is just a human construct and can be created by the sheer power of the will.
 These statements sound as though they have been lifted right out of the latest New Age pseudoscientific rubbish one can find in a #1 selling book called The Secret.
 This web site is dedicated to the promotion of free thought, skepticism and critical thinking.
 The maxim for this endeavor is Cogita tute*(*thinking for yourself) , an activity for which very few people have a natural inclination.
 It would seem that humans are a credulous lot with a propensity to belief and conformity, accompanied by a low tolerance for doubt.
 If I may be permitted a useful metaphor: people are sheep in credulity and wolves in conformity.
 This is fortunate for those in positions of power and unfortunate for the future of freedom, justice and the democratic process.
 In spite of the stifling influence of the education system, religious institutions and mind-numbing conditioning of mass culture, it is possible to learn how to think clearly and develop a disposition to what I call constructive skepticism.
 However, this undertaking requires immense intellectual effort, particularly if you have had the misfortune of having been raised in an authoritarian, dogmatic environment.
 Many people have been unwittingly exposed to a process of indoctrination, and subsequently robbed of their intellectual autonomy, often making it virtually impossible to expose their beliefs to critical inquiry.
 Over 2000 years ago Aristotle correctly stated that the ability to doubt is rare, emerging only among cultivated, educated and highly civilized societies.
 But he also proclaimed, "Man is a rational animal".
 In my view this latter assertion is clearly false.
 As the philosopher and mathematician Rene Descartes noted, the mind tends to effortlessly and automatically take in ideas and information without intellectual filters.
 Consequently, a person must learn how to think logically and rationally.
 If you want to counter today's swamp of commonplace nonsense, misinformation, superstition and paranormal claims you need more than an inherited intelligence or inborn inclination, you need the tools and skills of critical thought.

 The philosopher Richard Paul, an expert in logic and critical thought, describes three kinds of cognitive dispositions: (1) vulgar believers, who employ slogans and platitudes to browbeat those holding different points of view into accepting their views; (2) sophisticated believers, who are skilled at using rhetoric and sophistry to provide arguments for what they already believe; and (3) critical believers, who reason their way to conclusions, are willing to expose their beliefs to skeptical scrutiny and listen to divergent points of view.
 There are many acceptable definitions of "critical thinking".
 One good one is provided by Wade & Tarvis in their book Critical and Creative Thinking: "Critical thinking is the ability and willingness to assess claims and make objective judgments on the basis of well-supported reasons.
 It is the ability to look for flaws in arguments and resist claims that have no supporting evidence or that are entirely based on motivational or emotional appeals.
 Critical thinking, however, is not merely negative thinking.
 It also fosters the ability to be creative and constructive, to generate possible explanations for findings, think of implications and apply new knowledge to a broad range of social and personal problems.
 You can't really separate critical thinking from creative thinking, for it's only when you question what is that you can begin to imagine what can be."
 In addition to observing the rules of logic, Wade and Tavris provide eight guidelines one should follow.